linkchecker/linkchecker/doc/src/man/linkchecker.rst

 .. option:: --cookiefile=FILENAME

-    Read a file with initial cookie data.
+    Use initial cookie data read from a file.
 The cookie data format is explained below.

 .. option:: --check-extern